 Instructions

-- saute shitake mushroom until cooked.
+- Saute shitake mushroom until cooked, about 2 minutes.

 - Next saute garlic, ginger, and onion until it becomes golden brown.